IvanYankov993/DNAScore/notebooks/cnn_single_multi_task_models/README.md

 # Project: CNN single and multitask for DNA thermal Stability

-This project involves the implementation of Convolutional Neural Networks (CNNs) on High-Performance Computing (HPC) infrastructure, focusing on single-task and multitask learning for DNA duplexes, particularly for properties such as dg, dh, ds, and Tm.
+This project involves the implementation of Convolutional Neural Networks (CNNs) on High-Performance Computing (HPC) infrastructure, focusing on single-task and multitask learning for DNA duplexes, particularly for properties such as dG, dH, dS, and Tm.
 The CNN is designed for efficient batch job submissions and parallel processing, generating a significant amount of data, which is managed through compression.
 Here's a more specific breakdown of the contents:
 ---

 ## Folder Structure